Parliament @ Work

 A system of voting in which electors are afforded the opportunity to demonstrate a preference for more than one candidate in an election by numerically ordering the candidates.
 In the counting of the vote, the ballot may be transferred between candidates until an election quota is achieved.

-The leader of the party that forms the government in the lower house of a State Parliament.
-See chief minister.
+The leader of the party that forms the government in the Lower House of a State parliament.
+See also Chief Minister.

 The leader of the party that forms the government in the House of Representatives.